panzerdp/dmitripavlutin.com/content/posts/140-promise/index.md

 ### 4.1 *await*-ing promise value

-If the promise is fullfilled `await myPromise` statement evaluates to the fulfill value:
+If the promise is fulfilled `await myPromise` statement evaluates to the fulfill value:

 ```javascript
 async function myFuncion() {